nelsonauner/hidden_structure/README.md

-MNlatent
+hidden_structure
 =====

-Adding mixture membership and latent factor structure as part of a massive multinomial regression -- e.g., for text phrase counts regressed onto document attributes.
+First project: adding mixture membership and latent factor structure as part of a massive multinomial regression -- e.g., for text phrase counts regressed onto document attributes.
 This will be useful to model and control for unobserved heterogenaity between (or dependence within) documents.

 Our final model will have Ci ~ MN(f(alpha + Phi\*v_i + Gamma\*u_i)) as the likelihood,